Miguelisdagoat/zenith-fixes/README.md

 ### None of this worked? try restarting your pc and redoing every step.

-### Trouble shoot: zenith module failed to update, luau-lsp failed to download, initialization failed, failed to update component
+### Trouble shoot: zenith module failed to update, luau-lsp failed to download, initialization failed, failed to update component, Zeniths website not loading with an error

 1. Download cloudflare warp.
 > Go to https://one.one.one.one/ and download the installer.